joanjib/json-grpc/README.md

 Directory structure:

-- server: contains the main.go file needed to start the server.
+- grpc-server: contains the main.go file needed to start the server to serve the gRPC API
+- json-server: will contain the gofiber server serving the REST API
 - utils: contains an utility to connect a client to the server using gRPC.
 - models: single go file with all models and cast functions to cast instances of gorm to instances of gRPC and viceversa.
 - sql: all sql scrips.
 The main ones are: